CCBDA-UPC/Assignments-2020/Lab09.md

 Go to [AWS console](https://eu-west-1.console.aws.amazon.com/ec2/) and lauch a new EC2 instance:

-1. use Ubuntu 16.x as base AMI
+1. Use Ubuntu 16.x as base AMI

-2. select `t2.nano` instance type
+2. Select `t2.nano` instance type

-3. for the instance details create 1 instance on your default VPC using the subnet of any availability zone.
+3. For the instance details create 1 instance on your default VPC using the subnet of any availability zone.
 Enable auto-assign a public IP.
 At the bottom of the page unfold "Advanced details" and copy the following code "as text".
 You can check for errors, when the EC2 is running, at `/var/log/cloud-init-output.log`.

     ````bash
     #! /bin/bash -ex